Mean-field limit of a hybrid system for multi-lane multi-class traffic: Introduction

-Our main result is thus a complete representation of multi-lane multi-class hybrid system at microscopic and mesoscopic scales together connected by a rigorous limiting procedures.
+Our main result is thus a complete representation of multi-lane multi-class hybrid system at microscopic and mesoscopic scales together connected by a rigorous limiting procedure.
+Namely, we prove the convergence of the finite dimensional hybrid system to the corresponding infinite dimensional hybrid system in Theorem \ref{thm_main}.
 This framework allows to study optimal control problems at multiple scales, in the same spirit as \cite{BFR17,FS14}.
+The optimal control problems associated with the finite and infinite dimensional hybrid systems were investigated in~\cite{GongPiccoliVisconti2021}.
 We also notice that, even if our main example is vehicular traffic, the same framework may be adapted to model any hybrid system with multi-population at microscopic and mesoscopic scale, including social and crowd dynamics~\cite{fornasier2014mean}.

 The paper is organized as follows.
 In Section \ref{sec_notation}, we briefly recall the basic models, notions, notations and preliminaries used in this article.
 Section \ref{sec_finite_dimen_hybrid} devotes to the definition of lane changing conditions and the study of well-posedness of the finite-dimensional hybrid system modeling multi-lane traffic at the microscopic level.
 In Section \ref{sec_mean_field_limit_dimen_hybrid}, we define a hybrid system involving mean-field limit of the finite-dimensional hybrid system involving human-driven vehicles and prove the existence and uniqueness of the trajectories of the mean-field hybrid system.
 Finally, Section~\ref{sec_conclusions} ends the paper with conclusions and outlook.